 - Barumini Village: Explore the village of Barumini itself, which offers charming streets and local Sardinian culture.

 Nuraghe Su Nuraxi offers a fascinating glimpse into Sardinia’s ancient past.
-Whether you’re exploring the well-preserved ruins, learning about the Nuragic civilization, or enjoying the scenic surroundings, a visit to this UNESCO World Heritage Site is a must for history enthusiasts and curious travelers alike.
+Whether you’re exploring the well-preserved ruins, learning about the Nuragic civilization, or enjoying the scenic surroundings, a visit to this UNESCO World Heritage Site is a must for history enthusiasts and curious travellers alike.

 6. Cala Gonone and the Gulf of Orosei